Prag8855/aab/content/guides/car-insurance-germany.md

 *Vollkasko* insurance makes more sense for new vehicles.[^14]

-## How to pick German car insurance
+## How to choose German car insurance

 Use [Verivox](/out/verivox-kfz) or [Tarifcheck](/out/tarifcheck-kfz) to compare car insurance prices.